This was me, looking very Baptist, as the new pastor of Laveen Baptist Church, 1984.

 When you are a pastor, elder, deacon or family member who receives a call regarding the death of a loved one, let me share a few helps.

-A New Testament with Psalms & Proverbs is essential, along with a Clergy Book of Services as shown below (United Methodist version and Nelson’s Minister’s Manual (pocket version) .
+A New Testament with Psalms & Proverbs is essential, along with a Clergy Book of Services as shown below United Methodist Book of Worship Pocket Edition and Nelson’s Minister’s Manual (pocket version) .
 All these are are available on Amazon, which you could receive in a day.
 I prefer the New King James or the New American Standard Bible versions.
 The New Testament link above displays the same New Testament, reasonably priced, shown below:

 Coffee stained and held together now by my library sticker, Dr. Powell’s “Gospel for the Graveside” has served me well.